Genmaicha – Den's Tea website

 Out of stock

-Variety of Genmaicha
+Varieties of Genmaicha

 Health Benefits

-Brewing technique
+Brewing Technique

-Great Iced Tea!
+Great as an Iced Tea!

 As you can imagine, this aromatic green tea is great for iced tea.
 For brewing iced tea use 50% more leaves in the teapot.
 Steep as directed for hot tea.
 Once you brew it, put ice into the glass to lock in the aroma.